SBB Ae 4/6: Construction

 Construction was by Swiss Locomotive and Machine Works (SLM) for the mechanical construction and Brown, Boveri & Cie (BBC), Maschinenfabrik Oerlikon (MFO) and Société Anonyme des Ateliers de Sécheron (SAAS) for the electrical equipment.
-They were built in two batches, the first six being delivered in 1941-1942, the second six in 1944-1945.
+They were built in two batches, the first six being delivered in 1941–1942, the second six in 1944–1945.
+They were painted in forest green and never changed color throughout their service lives.

+Weaknesses

+Analysis of the operating history of the series reveals the following design deficiencies: